ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 * During the restoration, RavenDB -
    * Re-inserts all data into the database.
-   * Re-indexes the data from backed up definitions.
+   * Re-indexes the data from restored definitions.
+     To save space, Logical Backup stores index definitions only, so during restoration the indexes must use the definitions to scan and process the dataset.

 * See [backup contents](../../../../server/ongoing-tasks/backup-overview#backup-contents).